mcclure/emily/doc/principles.md

 ## It is my job to make it hard for you to do something wrong by accident.
 It is not my job to make it hard for you to do something wrong on purpose.

+## It should be hard to write yourself in a corner

 ## Don't pay for what you don't use

 C++ gets this backward